vprusa/shared-maven-repository/README.md

 # shared-maven-repository

-This plugin downloads and then (re)archives .m2 directory into jenkins root/shared-maven-repository directory after each build for jobs with specific label
+This plugin downloads and then (re)archives directory (mainly .m2/repository) or file into jenkins root/shared-maven-repository directory after each build for jobs with specific label

 ### Why:

-To make installing maven dependencies faster across multiple jobs
+To make installing maven dependencies faster across multiple multi-configuration jobs

 ### How: